mattwarkentin/torontodown/inst/rmarkdown/templates/utoronto/skeleton/README.md

 ### index.Rmd

 This file contains all the meta information that goes at the beginning of your document.
-Currently, we have the introduction in there, but you can leave that part blank if you wish.
+Currently, the introduction is included there, but you can leave that part blank if you wish.

 ### pre/

-This folder contains all of the Rmd files to be included in the pretext of your dissertation (e.g. abstract, acknowledgements, author contributions, etc.).
+This folder contains all of the Rmd files to be included in the pretext of your dissertation (e.g. abstract, acknowledgements, etc.).

 There is a slight caveat to all of these files: the very first line must be plain text or the rendering will be screwed up.